Federal government finalizing plan to boost production of pandemic supplies | CBC News

 Federal government finalizing plan to boost production of pandemic supplies

-The federal government is finalizing details of a plan to bolster the production of ventilators and other needed medical equipment to respond to the COVID-19 pandemic.
+The federal government is finalizing a plan to boost production of ventilators and other medical equipment to respond to the COVID-19 pandemic.

-Instead of encouraging other industries to re-tool their production lines to make medical supplies, senior government sources tell CBC News they're hoping to work with existing companies already producing those products — especially gloves, masks and ventilators — to protect and build a supply chain that's resistant to disruption.
+Senior government sources tell CBC News they're hoping to work with existing manufacturers — especially of gloves, masks and ventilators — on a supply chain that's resistant to disruption.

+In addition, sources say that almost every program within the department of Innovation, Science and Economic Development Canada will be "refocused" on fighting the coronavirus.
+The sources spoke on condition of anonymity because they were not permitted to speak publicly.

+Ventilators in particular, could spell the difference between life and death for many patients with COVID-19, the respiratory disease caused by the novel coronavirus which can damage the lungs.

-Canada's Chief Public Health Officer Dr. Theresa Tam has said that while there is no current shortage of ventilators, federal officials are trying to prevent a shortage by managing existing inventories and securing more of the machines — preparing for the possibility that the COVID-19 caseload could start overwhelming hospitals.
+Canada's chief public health officer Dr. Theresa Tam has said that while there is no current shortage of ventilators, federal officials are trying to prevent one by managing existing inventories and securing more of the machines — preparing for the possibility that the COVID-19 caseload could start overwhelming hospitals.

-In a conference call with more than 300 Canadian business leaders on Thursday afternoon, Minister of Innovation, Science and Industry Navdeep Bains said he is looking at "how we use our current industrial capacity to be able to mobilize companies to build some of those very essential pieces of equipment, from ventilators, to gloves, to gowns, to masks."
+In a conference call with more than 300 Canadian business leaders on Thursday afternoon, Minister of Innovation, Science and Industry Navdeep Bains said he is looking at "how we use our current industrial capacity to … build some of those very essential pieces of equipment, from ventilators, to gloves, to gowns, to masks."

-Bains said he is "finalizing some of these details" with cabinet to fast-track procurement access to critical medical supplies.
+Bains said he is "finalizing some of these details" with cabinet to fast-track procurement.

-"Those are going to be critical for frontline health workers and how we deal with this crisis," he said on the call, hosted by the Council of Canadian Innovators.
+"Those are going to be critical for frontline health workers and how we deal with this crisis," he said on the call.

-In recent days, Canada's automakers and aerospace manufacturers have been in discussions with officials at the federal level about how they could step in to fill critical shortages of medical supplies.
+In recent days, Canada's automakers and aerospace manufacturers have been talking with federal officials about how they could step in to fill critical shortages of medical supplies.

 Both the Automotive Parts Manufacturers' Association and Aerospace Industries Association of Canada said they have spoken to officials from the Department of Innovation, Science and Economic Development.